lightscalar/pyro/README.md

 ### Relationships

-We must frequently store objects that are somehow related to one another, and we may want to preserve this relationship in our database.
+We frequently store data objects that are somehow related to one another, and we may want to preserve this relationship in our database.
 A user produces many blog posts, a company has many employees, and so on.

-We can explicitly model this relationship in our database using the `Model's` several association helper methods:
+We can explicitly model this relationship in our database using the `Model's` association helper methods.

 ```python
 class User(Model):